 Recommended age: 8+ years old

-Mechanisms: cube drafting and placement, pattern building, set collection
+Mechanisms: gem drafting and placement, pattern building, set collection

 Audience range: family abstract game

 Box size: 260 x 260 x 70 mm.